rossetti/RossettiArenaBook/docs/02-Chapter2.md

 maximum of 5.02 millimeters.
 Assume all dimensions are independent.

-Develop a model to estimate the probability that the gap $D$ is less than 10.1 millimeters with 95\% confidence to within plus or minus 0.01 millimeters.
+Develop a model to estimate the probability that the gap $D$ is less than 10.1 millimeters with 95\% confidence to within plus or minus 0.01.

 \EndKnitrBlock{exercise}